The 20 Best Optic Glioma Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Dr. Gardner is the Peter J. Jannetta Endowed Chair of neurological surgery at the University of Pittsburgh School of Medicine and director of the Center for Skull Base Surgery.
 He specializes in endoscopic endonasal skull base surgery, pituitary tumors, Neuroendoport brain surgery, and vascular neurosurgery.
 Dr. Gardner is rated as an Experienced provider by MediFind in the treatment of Optic Glioma.
-His top areas of expertise are Chordoma, Pituitary Tumor, Meningioma, Endoscopic Transnasal Transsphenoidal Surgery, and Nerve Decompression.
+He is also highly rated in 61 other conditions, according to our data.
+His clinical expertise encompasses Chordoma, Pituitary Tumor, Meningioma, Nerve Decompression, and Endoscopic Transnasal Transsphenoidal Surgery.
+Dr. Gardner is board certified in American Board Of Neurological Surgery.
+Dr. Gardner is currently accepting new patients.

 UPMC Vision Institute